Projects

 Machine Agencies | 2018 - 2019

-The field of Artificial Intelligence regularly establishes a relationship of competition between humans and machines, which leads to the avoidance of mistakes.
+The field of Artificial Intelligence regularly establishes a competitive relationship between humans and machines, which leads to the avoidance of mistakes.
 This research considers the creation of a collaborative and “mistake-friendly” drawing game for humans and machines.
 The game PICT.IO is inspired by the popular game Pictionary, a widely played drawing game in which one person receives a written message and must convey it to their team using drawings.

 Using Digital Methods and hacking techniques, we draw on and build upon Google’s Quick, Draw!, which uses machine learning to guess what players are drawing.
 In PICT.IO, each team consists of two humans and one machine, collaborating and communicating with limited resources, using drawings or speech to solve visual challenges.

 The research indicates that allowing for more space for AI mistakes is a crucial condition for the emergence of human-machine collaboration and an engaging, trustworthy, and enjoyable gameplay experience.
 The game is played by two teams.
 Each team is composed of two humans and one machine.
-The goal of the game is making the team's pawn be the first to go all the way through the board’s path.
+The goal of the game is to make the team's pawn be the first to go all the way through the board’s path.

 Network Research Map